joshuacubas/Project1-BlackJack/README.md

  - each card will be given one of the following four suits; hearts, clubs, diamonds, or spades.
  - The cards will also have a number (2-9) or an Ace , Jack , Queen , or King value.
  - Jack, Queen, and King all are worth ten
- - An Ace can be worth 1 'or' 11,  which ever is more in the players favor of winning.
+ - An Ace can be worth 1 'or' 11,  which ever is more in the hand's favor of winning.

 ### Winning

 - BlackJacks are an automatic win.
 To have a BlackJack, th eplayer must initially be dealt an ace and any 10-point card.
 Unless the dealer also has a BlackJack, the player automatically wins.
-- Having the closest cards to sum up to 21, wins
+- Having a larger sum up to 21 than the dealer.

 ### Draw